-The pastoral room is situated next to M27, a dedicated space where students can sit quietly or speak to pastoral staff; the team offers a listening ear and ongoing emotional support.
+The Pastoral room is a dedicated space where students can sit quietly or speak to Pastoral staff; the team offers a listening ear and ongoing emotional support.

-Where appropriate, students and families may be referred to various professional therapists in school for 1:1 or group sessions; including counsellors through NESSie (North herts Emotional Support in schools ServicE) https://nessieined.com/, or mentoring with the Phase Team (https://phase-hitchin.org/)
+Where appropriate, students and families may be referred to professional therapists in school for 1:1 or group sessions, including counsellors through NESSie (North Herts Emotional Support in Schools Service https://nessieined.com/), or mentoring with the Phase team (https://phase-hitchin.org/).

 Young carers in Herts